hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 # RPC Protocol

-~> The RPC Protocol is deprecated and support will be removed in Consul 0.8.0.
+~> The RPC Protocol is deprecated and support was removed in Consul 0.8.
 Please use the [HTTP API](/api/index.html), which has support for all features of the RPC Protocol.

 The Consul agent provides a complete RPC mechanism that can